 NetDimensions focusses on highly-regulated industries where operational and compliance requirements are particularly complex e.g. automotive, healthcare, financial services and oil and gas.
 NetDimensions is one of only a few LMSs that is FDA approved in the United States.
 The company is based in Hong Kong, with offices in the US, UK, Germany and Australia.

 In addition to announcing the offer, LTG also announced the conditional placing to raise approximately £46.5 million.

 In October 2017, the Board of LTG announced new strategic objectives: to double run-rate revenues to £100 million and for run-rate adjusted EBIT to exceed £25 million by the end of 2020.

-Learning and talent are closely aligned and integrated talent and learning solutions will become vital as the pressure increases on corporates to attract, develop and retain people.
-The acquisition was funded by a placing of 86,734,694 new ordinary shares raising, approximately £85 million, and up to c.£35 million (c.$48 million) in incremental debt financing.
+Learning and talent are closely aligned.
+Integrated talent and learning solutions will become vital as the pressure increases on corporations to attract, develop and retain people.
+The acquisition was funded by a placing of 86,734,694 new ordinary shares, raising approximately £85 million, and financing up to c.£35 million (c.$48 million) in incremental debt financing.